-The latest report by IMARC Group, titled “Indian Shrimp Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2017-2022”, has found that the Indian shrimp market reached a value of INR 17,600 Crores in 2016.
+The latest report by IMARC Group, titled “Indian Shrimp Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, has found that the Indian shrimp market reached a volume of 0.6 Million Tons in 2017.
 Shrimp is a small, free-swimming invertebrate marine animal with elongated body.
 It is low in fat and contains a high amount of selenium, magnesium, copper, zinc, sodium, iron and vitamins A, B6, C and E. This makes it an ideal ingredient of Indian cuisines like curry, pulao and balchao.
 At present, shrimp is sold in various forms such as smoked, fresh, dried and processed.
 In India, shrimp farming has witnessed several changes on account of availability of untapped water resources and technological advancements.

 Highlights of the Indian shrimp market: